Valentine’s Day in Germany- Does Germany Celebrate Valentine’s Day?

 History of Valentine’s Day in Germany

-What we have come to know as Valentine’s Day was originally a Pagan celebration called Lupercalia.
+What we have come to know as Valentine’s Day was originally a Roman celebration called Lupercalia.
 On February 15th, to celebrate Spring and Fertility, (presumably) single women would put their names in an Urn, and the men would choose their partner for the year by drawing names.
 Naturally, the Christian Church needed to put a stop to this.
-In order to Christianize the day, it was designated, St. Valentine’s day, to commemorate the death of martyred St Valentinus.
-The confusing part is that there were actually 3 different Saints named Valentinus… but since all three did romantic things in the name of love…. it kind of works.
-The most famous Valentinus fell in love with his jailers daughter, and sent her notes signed “From your Valentine”…. and that’s why we have cards with that sentiment.
-(Now, all of you who are pointing out the parallel between a man in jail writing notes, and men todaybeing forced to shop for cards can just stop it!)
+To Christianize the day, February 14th was designated St. Valentine’s Day to commemorate the death of martyred St Valentinus.
+The confusing part is that there were three different Saints named Valentinus… but since all three did romantic things in the name of love, it still works.
+The most famous Valentinus fell in love with his jailer’s daughter and sent her notes signed “From your Valentine,” which is why we have cards with that sentiment.

 But what does that have to do with Germany?